faizc/cosmos/azure-cosmos-dotnet-sp/README.md

 The AAD token authentication feature is supported for azure cosmos with thhe minimum recommended version of [**3.25.0**](https://docs.microsoft.com/en-us/azure/cosmos-db/sql/sql-api-sdk-dotnet-standard).

-This is sample code to get you started on integrating, configure and use the AAD token authentication for your SQL Cosmos Accounts.
+This is sample code to get you started on integrating, configure and use the AAD authentication for your SQL API Cosmos Accounts .

-where,
-* CLIENT_ID is the client-id for the service principal
-* CLIENT_SECRET is the client-secret for the service principal
-* TENANT_ID is the tenant identifier for the Azure subscription
-* DATABASE is the Cosmos Database
-* CONTAINER is the Cosmos Container